Eboreg/de-googling/README.md

 First choice for us [RMS](https://stallman.org/) wannabes is of course [F-Droid](https://f-droid.org/).

-For non-FOSS apps, I just use the conveniently titled ["Apps"](https://gitlab.e.foundation/e/apps/apps) app that came preinstalled; only for some special cases, like my Swedish bank's application (yes, it works, and so does Swish and BankID!), have I needed to consult places like [APKPure](https://apkpure.com/).
+For non-FOSS apps, I just use the conveniently titled ["Apps"](https://gitlab.e.foundation/e/apps/apps) app that came preinstalled; only for some special cases, like my Swedish bank's application (yes, it works, and so does Swish and BankID!), have I needed to consult places like [APKPure](https://apkpure.com/) or [Aptoide](https://en.aptoide.com/).

 ### Calendar